gitgomz/OPRA-Practice-Exam_2025/opra_practice_exam_Section 5.md

 D. It does have a significant effect on asthma.
 </details>

-## Question 2
-**A patient with hypertension is prescribed lisinopril.
+## **2. A patient with hypertension is prescribed lisinopril.
 Which of the following is the most common side effect of this medication?**
 A. Hyperkalemia
 B. Dry cough
 C. Hypoglycemia